CognitiveProgrammer/CDP_Requirement_Model/README.md

 __#CDPReqModel - is an alternative to traditional User Story based Software Requirement Model used by teams across the world.__

-___A Detailed Description of this Model is explained in this video___ https://youtu.be/jtBZ5Wbc7n4
+___A Detailed Description of this Model with suitable examples is explained in this video___ https://youtu.be/jtBZ5Wbc7n4

-___A Detailed Blog post describing this model is present @___ https://medium.com/@DakshHub/describing-software-requirements-using-visualization-models-called-cdp-and-not-by-text-based-93b4081e1117?source=friends_link&sk=3afd199bc21180365e1d204e7261ecbc
+___A Detailed Blog post describing this model with examples is present @___ https://medium.com/@DakshHub/describing-software-requirements-using-visualization-models-called-cdp-and-not-by-text-based-93b4081e1117?source=friends_link&sk=3afd199bc21180365e1d204e7261ecbc

 There is a general misconception in SCRUM teams that User Stories are part of SCRUM...
 This is NOT true.